ArneGockeln/qtstarter/README.md

 2. In the folder `res/` there is a file `AppIcon.icns` and `AppIcon.png`.
 Replace these files with your AppIcon.

-3. In `CMakeLists.txt` on line 26 and following set the variables to your needs.
+3. In `CMakeLists.txt` on line 4-9 set the variables to your needs.

 4. Again run `./build.sh` in your app root directory but with parameter `release`: